P3-model/P3-model/Elements.md

 ### Domain Object

+Domain Objects are the fundamental building blocks of your system's domain model.
+They encapsulate both data and behavior, following the core principles of object-oriented programming.
+These objects represent real-world concepts, business entities, or abstract ideas from your problem domain.
+They can be as simple as a value object holding a single piece of information, or as complex as an entity managing its own lifecycle and business rules.

-Domain Objects represent business data and rules.
-They may include or be composed of Domain Behaviors, and they use other Domain Objects.
-They are used by Domain Behaviors to perform operations.
-Domain objects can be tagged with categories matching the architecutre style in the application.
-E.g. you can distinguish Entities, Services and Repositories.
+Domain Objects may include or be composed of Domain Behaviors, making them active participants in your system rather than just data containers.
+They use other Domain Objects to fulfill their responsibilities, creating a network of collaborating objects that model your business domain.
+These objects are used by Domain Behaviors to perform operations, but they can also contain their own business logic and validation rules.

+The concept of Domain Objects is deeply rooted in software development practices, where they are typically implemented as classes in object-oriented languages.
+They can be tagged (see [Tagging System](#tagging-system) section) to indicate their architectural roles and patterns.
+Common examples include:

+* Traditional Architecture:
+  * Entity - objects with identity and lifecycle
+  * Service - objects providing business operations
+  * Repository - objects managing persistence
+  * Data Transfer Object (DTO) - objects for data exchange
+  * Value Object - immutable objects representing concepts

+* Domain-Driven Design:
+  * Aggregate Root - objects ensuring consistency boundaries
+  * Entity - objects with unique identity
+  * Value Object - immutable objects with no identity
+  * Domain Service - objects for operations spanning multiple entities
+  * Repository - objects for persistence abstraction
+  * Factory - objects for complex object creation
+  * Specification - objects for complex queries

+* Functional Programming:
+  * Monad - objects for handling effects and computations
+  * Functor - objects that can be mapped over
+  * Effect - objects representing side effects
+  * Pure Data Structure - immutable objects with no behavior
+  * Immutable Object - objects that cannot be modified after creation

 **Relations:**